RichardOtter/RichardOtter.github.io/data_entry/RootsMagic_Data_Entry.md

 # RM Data Entry Guidelines

-Longer topics are split into two files, one for the RM Fact and the other for the RM Source and Citation.

 Most others will be covered by a single file.

+Longer topics are split into two files, one dealing with the RM Fact and the other for the RM Source and Citation.

 ## [Census Fact](Census%20-%20Fact.txt)

 ## [Census Source/Citation](Census%20-%20SourceCitation.txt)